 The Lord is His name.
 (Amos 5:8)

-Summer Bible Verses: Our Faith Fulfilled in Eternity
+Bible Verses about Sunsets and Sunrises: Our Faith Fulfilled in Eternity

 A few last summer Bible verses pointing to the hope we have in Christ and the beauty of God’s redemptive plan for us.